initiative-sh/initiative.sh/CONTRIBUTING.md

 # Contributing to initiative.sh

-Awesome!
-Thank you for your interest in contributing to the project.
+Everyone's experience as a game master is different.
+Thank you for bringing your unique perspective to this project.

-initiative.sh is a unique kind of web app that has a unique set of design principles and constraints. **For this reason, unapproved contributions are likely to be regretfully declined.** Please follow the contribution process detailed below to avoid wasted effort.
+initiative.sh is a particular kind of tool for a particular kind of game master, who favours off-the-cuff world building over extensive prep and isn't intimidated by a command line (but doesn't necessarily relish reading docs).
+If that's you, great!
+Welcome aboard.
+If not, that's totally okay - the ecosystem surrounding D&D and pen-and-paper RPGs in general is truly mind-boggling, and you'll find tons of other tools that might suit your play style better.

+I've deliberately resisted installing any sort of metric tracking on the website, so feedback in the form of bug reports and feature requests is invaluable.
+If you're motivated to fix a bug or implement a feature yourself, that's even better, and of course the [GitHub issues](https://github.com/initiative-sh/initiative.sh/issues) are kept curated to provide plenty of opportunities to dive into the code if you're so inclined.

+Optimizing for user experience is by far the hardest aspect of this project.
+Due to the reliance on discoverability over documentation, it's important to keep that experience as tight and consistent as possible.
+For this reason, I prefer to maintain creative control over project features and direction.
+One UX choice or priority isn't necessarily objectively better than another, but by keeping decision-making centralized, I hope to foster a more coherent, usable product for everyone.

 ### How to contribute

 1. Create or comment on an [open issue](https://github.com/initiative-sh/initiative.sh/issues).
-Wait for consensus and approval before beginning work, especially with regard to command syntax and autocomplete behaviour.
+Wait for approval before beginning work, especially with regard to command syntax and autocomplete behaviour.
-2. For nontrivial work, post a work-in-progress pull request with a rough draft of your change.
+2. For nontrivial work, post a work-in-progress pull request with a rough draft of your change for review and discussion.
 3. Complete implementation and add test coverage for your change.
 Include a brief summary of your change to the top of [data/changelog.md](https://github.com/initiative-sh/initiative.sh/blob/main/data/changelog.md),